kirinmurphy/codethings-next-router-addons/README.md

 where `activeFilterId` matches to the param in the URL
 and `activeFilterName` is the corersponding name from the filterCategories collection.

-#### For Example:
+### Example: In-page filter
-in some component we make a dropdown selector for the filter:
+In some component we make a dropdown selector for the filter:
 ```
 const {
   filterCategories: foodCategories,